rsyslog/rsyslog/source/whitepapers/syslog_parsing.rst

 Then, there is :rfc:`3195`, which is a real standard.
-In it's section 3 it makes (a somewhat questionable) reference to (informational) RFC 3164 which may be interpreted in a way that RFC3195 standardizes the format layed out in RFC 3164 by virtue of referencing them.
-So RFC3195 seems to extend its standardization domain to the concepts layed out in RFC 3164 (which is why I tend to find that reference questionable).
+In it's section 3 it makes (a somewhat questionable) reference to (informational) RFC 3164 which may be interpreted in a way that RFC3195 standardizes the format laid out in RFC 3164 by virtue of referencing them.
+So RFC3195 seems to extend its standardization domain to the concepts laid out in RFC 3164 (which is why I tend to find that reference questionable).
 In that sense, RFC3195 standardizes the format informationally described in RFC3164, Section 4.
 But it demands it only for the scope of RFC3195, which is syslog over BEEP - and NOT syslog